SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/10/pumps.html.md

  - Priming a water pump means to remove all the air from the system.
 Water pumps need to be primed before use.
  - Involves filling the pump system with water usually through a designated port called the prime plug or prime opening.
  - This website explains the priming process in more detail: https://inspectapedia.com/water/Prime_The_Well_Pump.php
- - Good additional video about priming troubleshooting:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/HTijuouVtoo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Video 1 shows an example of priming a pump.
 NOTE: It is not recommended to prime pump while running

 ## Mechanical seal issue
 If your water pump is not leaking water, there may be a leak or other issue with the mechanical seal.
 Replacing a mechanical seal or gasket will be different for every pump, but follows the same basic process.